vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 * **Cost of making the backup**: All else equal, we want making backups to be cheap!
 In general, the cost of making the backup depends on the size of the backup as well as the frequency.
+One thing to keep in mind when thinking about size is whether the underlying data being backed up is growing organically in a significant way.
+This isn't an issue for my sites, but is worth thinking about in other contexts.

 ### Considerations for backup storage